pangeo-data/governance/conduct/code_of_conduct.md

 ## Forms of harrassment

 We do not tolerate harassment or bullying of any community member in any form.
-Form of harrassment includes, but is not limited to:
+Forms of harrassment include, but is not limited to:

    * Violent threats or violent language directed against another person
    * Discriminatory jokes and language